Tojikan/znz-roll20/docs/p1-character.md

 - Add a new item to your inventory.
 - and more!

-Scripts are usually called by typing in a certain command but can also be used in a macro.
+Scripts are usually called by typing in a certain command and can also be used in a macro.

 See the [Scripts and Macros]({{site.baseurl}}/p7-scripts-macros.html) page for more details.